micmejia/bible-dump/NKJV/Job/Job 7.md

 "_Is there_ not a time of hard service for man on earth? _Are not_ his days also like the days of a hired man?

 ###### 2
-Like a servant who [^a]earnestly desires the shade, And like a hired man who eagerly looks for his wages,
+Like a servant who earnestly desires the shade, And like a hired man who eagerly looks for his wages,

 ###### 3
 So I have been allotted months of futility, And wearisome nights have been appointed to me.